chenyajin/qiankun-example/README.md

 # qiankun-example 实战

-This template should help get you started developing with Vue 3 and TypeScript in Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.
+This template should help get you started developing with Qiankun and Vue 3 and TypeScript in Vite.

 ## 主应用 qiankuan-base-vue3